ukwa/ukwa-pywb/docs/locks.md

 If an exact match is not found, the MIME prefix, such as `application/` is also checked to allow for restricting a class of mime types.

-To prevent arbitrary downloads, the `<any-download>` match is made for any request that contains a `Conteent-Disposition: attachment...` regardless of mime type.
+To prevent arbitrary downloads, the `<any-download>` match is made for any response that contains a `Conteent-Disposition: attachment...` regardless of mime type.
 For example, a `text/plain` document with `Content-Dispositon` would get redirected to `https://example.com/blocked?...`

 The `content_type_redirects` field is available to all collections, not only those that have `single-use-lock: true` set.

 The single-use lock does apply to the initial url, and will result in a 403 instead of a redirect if the lock can not be acquired.
+The lock will last for the full session expiry time (end of the day), as there is no client-side ping happening for redirects.